elunna/nerfhack-changelog/README.md

   - **Praying** may grant **1000 hydration**, if your **god blesses you**

 Grung have several strengths in combat.
-Their **Dexterity-based armor class (AC) bonus** is **slightly increased and doubled** compared to other races.
+Their **DEX-based armor class (AC) bonus** is **slightly increased and doubled** compared to other races.
 They also gain a **to-hit bonus against kamadan** and can **always reach skilled proficiency in darts**.
 However, they also have notable weaknesses.
 They **cannot wear boots** and strongly **dislike heavy or bulky armor**, though they are comfortable wearing racial armor as long as it isn’t cumbersome — mithril is a good choice.
 Additionally, their **passive poison ability does not function** while wearing **bulky armor**.
 Grung are particularly vulnerable to **dust vortices**, which accelerate their dehydration process.

 **Playable Roles & Alignments**
 Grung can be played as **neutral** or **chaotic** characters.
 They can take on these roles: